betfair-datascientists/betfair-datascientists.github.io/src/wagering/commission.md

 Only customers who log more than 5000 transactions in one hour from XX:00:00 to XX:59:59 will be required to pay this charge which includes both successful and failed transactions including:

-- Any bet that is matched, cancelled or lapsed.
+- Any bet that is placed, cancelled or modified.
 - Any transaction that fails due to an error.

 ### What is a failed transaction?